 Then, bake.
 Pour the batter into a greased loaf pan and bake at 350°F until the top springs back to the touch and a toothpick inserted into the center comes out clean, about 45 minutes.

-Allow the loaf to cool completely before slicing and serving.
+Let the quick bread cool completely before slicing and serving.

 Finally, enjoy!
 Devour a slice plain, or slather it with butter, honey butter, or almond butter.
 Leftover pumpkin bread will keep in an airtight container at room temperature for up to 3 days.